-- A secure space to explore their identity around disability and to receive academic accommodations and access other resources.
+- a secure space to explore your identity around disability, receive academic accommodations, and access other resources?

 The Program on Intergroup Relations (IGR)